danielgp/tableau-hyper-management/README.md

 - dynamic advanced content type detection covering following data types: integer, float-dot, date-iso8601, date-DMY-dash, date-DMY-dot, date-DMY-slash, date-MDY, date-MDY-medium, date-MDY-long, time-12, time-12-micro-sec, time-24, time-24-micro-sec, datetime-iso8601, datetime-iso8601-micro-sec, datetime-MDY, datetime-MDY-micro-sec, datetime-MDY-medium, datetime-MDY-medium-micro-sec, datetime-MDY-long, datetime-MDY-long-micro-sec, string;
 - support for empty field content for any data type (required re-interpreting CSV to be accepted by Hyper Inserter to ensure INT or DOUBLE data types are considered);
 - use Panda package to benefit of Data Frames speed and flexibility;
-- log file to capture entire logic details (very usefull for either traceability but also debugging);
+- log file to capture entire logic details (very useful for either traceability but also debugging);
 - most of the logic actions are not timed for performance measuring so you can plan better your needs;
-- publishing a Tableau Extract (Hyper format) to a Tableau Server now is supported (singe end of March 2020).
+- publishing a Tableau Extract (Hyper format) to a Tableau Server now is supported (since end of March 2020).

 ## Change Log / Releases detailed